Love Island 2020 music – all the songs featured on the winter series soundtrack

 - If You Ever – Nao feat 6LACK

-- Who’s Bought Your Love (Mile Williams Remix) – Cheat Codes & Daniel Blume
+- Who’s Acquired Your Love (Mile Williams Remix) – Cheat Codes & Daniel Blume

 - Velcro – Jerry Williams